Imagine you read an article that began like this:

 And yet we are supposed to be shocked – shocked! – when a study that follows children for five years finds more of what authorities define as abuse and neglect than studies focusing on a single year.

-Aside from the reference to gerontology, I didn’t make up that line about “A reckoning is coming…” It’s straight from the first words in about a California study released by the Children’s Data Network (CDN), which matched birth records to child abuse reports over a five-year period.
+Aside from the reference to gerontology, I didn’t make up that line about “A reckoning is coming…” It’s straight from the first words in a Chronicle story about a California study released by the Children’s Data Network (CDN), which matched birth records to child abuse reports over a five-year period.

 That story also quotes this from the CDN website:

 “[One-year] estimates give the impression that only a small share of children are maltreated or placed in foster care, whereas cumulative estimates demonstrate the true severity of the risks and the resulting public health burden.”

 But no one has ever suggested that one-year studies are meant to capture the full extent of the problem.
 Rather, looking at a single year allows us to return year after year to determine a trend.

 It’s how we know that child abuse almost certainly is decreasing.

 Nevertheless, the problem of child abuse is serious and real.
 And I agree with my fellow tax-and-spend liberals that we don’t spend enough to prevent it.